MicrosoftDocs/azure-devops-docs/docs/boards/includes/note-requirements-terms.md

 > [!NOTE]
-> "Requirements" refers to User Stories (Agile), Product Backlog Items (Scrum), Issues (Basic), or Requirements (CMMI) based on the process selected for your project.
+> *Requirements* refers to work item types that appear on your product backlog.
+They correspond to User Stories (Agile), Product Backlog Items (Scrum), Issues (Basic), or Requirements (CMMI) based on the process selected for your project.
+They also belong to the Requirements Category which manages which work items appear on the product backlog.